rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 ## 3.2 Configuring an ArgoCD Project to enforce signature verification

-Once we have imported the GnuPG keys to ArgoCD, we must now configure the project to enforce the verification of commit signatures with the imported keys in the early step.
+Once we have imported the GnuPG keys to ArgoCD, we must now configure the project to enforce the verification of commit signatures with the keys imported in the earlier step.

 By default in ArgoCD, signature verification is enabled but not enforced.
 And on the other hand, the verification of GnuPG signatures is only supported with Git repositories.
 It is not possible using Helm repositories.